-Ransomware: top 10 tips to protect your business
+Ransomware Tips: top 10 tips to keep your business protected

 Cyber apocalypse averted, it’s now time to take stock of last weekend’s global Wanna Decryptor ransomware cyber-attack, and work out how you can make sure your business doesn’t end up in the same state of crisis as the NHS did.